Israel's military carries out strikes in Lebanon and Gaza, killing dozens of people

 The Israeli military said its strikes responded to militants who had opened fire on Israeli forces in Khan Younis earlier in the day.
 It said no soldiers were killed.

+On Wednesday Hamas condemned the Israeli strikes across Gaza City and Khan Younis, calling them a “shocking massacre."
+In a statement, the group denied firing toward Israeli troops.

 Israeli strikes have decreased since the ceasefire agreement took effect on Oct.
 10, according to Gaza’s Health Ministry, though they have not stopped entirely.
-The ministry, which does not distinguish between civilians and combatants, has reported 280 deaths since the truce began, an average of more than seven per day.
+After Wednesday evening's strikes, the ministry, which does not distinguish between civilians and combatants, has reported more than 300 deaths since the truce began, an average of more than seven per day.
 Each side has accused the other of violating its terms, which include increasing the flow of aid into Gaza and returning hostages — dead or alive — to Israel.

 The deaths are among the more than 69,000 Palestinians killed since Israel launched its sweeping offensive more than two years ago in response to Hamas-led militants abducting 251 people and killing around 1,200 people, mostly civilians, in the Oct.
 7, 2023, attack that triggered the war.
 Gaza's Health Ministry, part of the Hamas-run government and staffed by medical professionals, maintains detailed records seen as a reliable estimate by the U.N. and many independent experts.